caserzer/SignalServerr/README.md

 2. Asynchronized messages exchange
    Callers and callees exchange messages via typically "SEND" & "SUBSCRIBE" commands.
 Usually actors in the system can be labeled as clients and broker.
 [STOMP over websocket](http://jmesnil.net/stomp-websocket/doc/) is an option.

 In this demo project we choose request/response style to keep the simplicity.
+[JSON-RPC](https://www.jsonrpc.org/specification) and [RPC websocket](https://github.com/elpheria/rpc-websockets) is a good choice, but the implementation does good to the develpers to learn the technical details and not very complex, so we try it from "scratch".

 # Application protocols
 ## Tables